adamgundry/ghc-proposals/proposals/0000-hasfield-redesign.rst

   -- | Constraint representing the fact that a field @x@ of type @a@ can be -- selected from the record type @r@. type SetField :: forall {l} .
-Symbol -> Type -> TYPE l -> Constraint type SetField x r a = SetFieldPoly x r r a a
+Symbol -> Type -> TYPE l -> Constraint type SetField x r a = SetFieldPoly x r r a

   -- | Update function to set the field @x@ in the record @r@.
 Does not permit -- type-changing update.